 The #1 way you can set yourself up for success as a new business owner is to spend your time wisely.
 Tedious activity that eats up your day is only going to lead to burnout, and cause you to focus less on the high-level strategy needed for growth.
 Invest in smart tools to save you time (and money!) while you're getting your business off the ground.
 When asked what they would do differently if starting all over, many experienced event professionals say that they would've looked harder into their technology options from day one.

 You may be starting your business out of your house, garage, shed, etc. That's perfectly okay!
 If you have the means, you may consider investing in a larger storage space or warehouse.
 Storing event rental inventory can be a challenge, especially for new event professionals.
 If inventory gets lost or buried within your space, you aren't making money on it.
 This is why inventory tracking software for event companies is one of the best investments you can make for your inventory's return on investment.
+The ability to effectively manage inventory will prove to be crucial to your events rental business.

 Lastly, you may want to consider investing in trucks or trailers to transport all your inventory to and from jobs.
 You may be okay to do without for now, but as you grow, this will become an investment that will save you money in the long run.